70% people say that stress triggers migraine symptoms and pain.

 Today I am going to share with you three, simple truths that unpick the threads between stress and migraine.

-These insights helped me to turn around my own decades-long stress-migraine experience.
+These insights not only help my clients, they helped me to turn around my own decades-long stress-migraine experience.

 There is every reason to hope that they’ll help you, too.

 Let’s get started.